-- These sides have presence, size and space we guarantee you have never heard on this album in all your born days
+- Here is the Tubey Magic, presence, size and space we guarantee you have never heard on Meddle no matter what pressing you may own

 - An audiophile Demonstration Quality Recording on a par with Dark Side of the Moon, which is really saying something!

 - 4 1/2 stars:”Pink Floyd were nothing if not masters of texture, and Meddle is one of their greatest excursions into little details, pointing the way to the measured brilliance of Dark Side of the Moon and the entire Roger Waters era.”

 This vintage British import has the richness, space, and the effortlessly extended top end that lets Meddle work its experimental proggy magic.
 With this pressing you will hear that veil upon veil has been lifted.
 You’ll immediately become aware of aspects of the music and the recording that you hadn’t noticed when playing other, inferior copies of Meddle.